IUREDCap/redcap-etl/docs/UserGuide.md

     3. Load the records into the specified database
 5. Run post-processing SQL on the database (if specified)

+---
-Note: each time REDCap-ETL runs, it drops and re-created its database tables, so any data that was manually entered into its tables will be deleted.
+**Note:** each time REDCap-ETL runs, it drops and re-created its database tables, so any data that was manually entered into its tables will be deleted.
+---

 #### Workflow Configuration